 No Impact.
-Development of the proposed project will not substantially increase traffic nor would it result in a substantial increase in population as this is a single-family residential development.
-Public facilities are available to accommodate the slight increase in usage due to project development.
+Development of the proposed project will not substantially increase traffic nor would it result in a substantial increase in population, as this is a single-family residential development that is replacing an existing single family house.
 No impacts would occur.